tinevancorenland/Schaar-Steen-Papier/README.md

 - Why?

-Because Filip wants us to have fun while learning.
-Whether we want to or not.
+Because Filip wants us to have fun while learning. <br>
+Whether we want to or not. <br>
 **LEARNING CODE IS FUN I TELL YA.**

 - When?